Zuan-Khalik/TOOFAB/README.md

 - Simulation of the Simplified DFN (SDFN) model as presented in [1].

 ### Coming features
-BEST will be periodically upgraded, and the current planned features are as follows:
+BEST will be continuously upgraded, and the current planned features are as follows:
 - Fast simulation of the full DFN model (without simplifications), including concentration-dependent parameters
 - The ability to apply several simplifications to allow for a trade-off between accuracy and computation time.
 - Thermal dynamics through a lumped thermal model.